-The Armoury, currently used as a function centre has been extensively altered, leaving little of the original building fabric and reducing the building's significance.
+The Armoury, currently used as a function centre, has been extensively altered, leaving little of the original building fabric and reducing the building's significance.

 The proposed upgrades to the Armoury are to reinvigorate its current adapted reuse as a function centre to premium standards for a destination facility.
-This is achieved through significant upgrades to the existing building; and, a second function space as an upper level addition that takes advantage of the harbour views while maintaining the overall function space within the existing building footprint.
+This is achieved through more significant upgrades to the existing building.

 Whilst recognising the original building has been significantly modified over the years; the proposed design approach to the upgrades is to reinforce and reinstate the simple, robust character and scale of the original Armoury building.
 Subsequent additions such as the lightweight pergola structure are replaced with horizontal masonry and concrete elements on the ground floor to provide a solid base.
-The second floor addition is recessed through set back, lightweight materials and extensive areas of glass to reduce its visual impact.